 About the Excellent rating

+Services that receive ‘Exceeding National Quality Standard’ in all seven quality areas can apply to ACECQA for the Excellent rating.
 The Excellent rating is awarded for three years.
 After this time services have the option to re-apply.

 More information is available on the ACECQA website